Comments & Complaints

 - Within 6 months of discovering that you have a problem, provided this is within 12 months of the incident.

-Complaints should be in writing and addressed to Mrs Marie King, Practice Manager, William Budd Health Centre.
-Alternatively, you may ask for an appointment with Mrs King in order to discuss your concerns.
+Complaints should be in writing and addressed to Ms Lisa Quinn, Patient Services Manager, William Budd Health Centre.
+Alternatively, you may ask for an appointment with Ms Quinn in order to discuss your concerns.
 She will explain the complaints procedure to you and make sure that your concerns are dealt with promptly.

 What Happens Next?